 Right-Sided Heart Failure

 - Congestion of the viscera and peripheral tissues

 - Weight gain (fluid retention)

-Because heart failure causes vascular congestion, it is often called congestive heart failure, although most cardiac specialist no longer uses this term.
+Because heart failure causes vascular congestion, it is often called congestive heart failure, although most cardiac specialists no longer use it.
 Other terms used to denote heart failure include chronic heart failure, cardiac decompensation, cardiac insufficiency, and ventricular failure.

-Nursing care plan goals for patients with heart failure includes support to improve heart pump function by various nursing interventions, prevention, and identification of complications, and providing a teaching plan for lifestyle modifications.
+Nursing care plan goals for patients with heart failure include support to improve heart pump function by various nursing interventions, prevention and identification of complications, and providing a teaching plan for lifestyle modifications.
 Nursing interventions include promoting activity and reducing fatigue to relieve the symptoms of fluid overload.

 - Excess Fluid Volume

 - Risk for Impaired Skin Integrity

 - Deficient Knowledge

 - Acute Pain